Michael-Lyon/Michael-Lyon/README.md

 ## 🌟 Current Projects In Progress
 1. **Artisan Hiring App**: A mobile app connecting users with local artisans, built using **Flutter** (frontend) and **FastAPI** (backend).
 Targeted for launch by Q1 next year.
-2. **StockPop**: A business platform aimed at empowering users with better stock management and business tools, planned for release by the end of the year.
+2. **ZUPUTA**: A business platform aimed at empowering users with better stock management and business tools, planned for release by the end of the year.
 3. **Pet Owners' App**: A specialized app for pet owners, launching by the end of Q2 next year.

 ## 🔧 Skills & Tools